-Unreacted or partially reacted form of this product is acutely hazardous.

-Improper disposal of excess pesticide is a violation of Federal law.
-If these wastes cannot be disposed of by use according to the Applicator's Manual instructions, contact your State Pesticide or Environmental Control Agency, or the Hazardous Waste representative at the nearest EPA Regional Office for guidance.
-For specific instructions, see "SPILL AND LEAK PROCEDURES" section of this manual.
+Unreacted or partially reacted PHOSTOXIN® is acutely hazardous.
+Improper disposal of excess pesticide is a violation of Federal Law.
+If these wastes cannot be disposed of by use according to Applicator's Manual instructions, contact your State Pesticide or Environmental Control Agency, or the Hazardous Waste Representative at the nearest EPA Regional Office for guidance.
+For specific instructions, see Section 29 of this manual, Spill and Leak Procedures.
 Some local and state waste disposal regulations may vary from these general recommendations.
 Disposal procedures should be reviewed with appropriate authorities to ensure compliance with local regulations.
 Contact your state Pesticide or Environmental Control Agency or Hazardous Waste Specialist at the nearest EPA Regional Office for guidance.

-The aluminum flasks are nonrefillable containers.
+The aluminum flasks are non-refillable containers.
 Do not reuse or refill aluminum flasks.
 Offer for recycling, if available.

 Triple rinse flasks and stoppers with water.
 They may then be recycled or reconditioned, or punctured and disposed of in a sanitary landfill, or by other procedures approved by state and local authorities.
 Rinsate may be disposed of in a sanitary landfill by pouring it out onto the ground or by other approved procedures.
 It is also permissible to remove lids and expose empty flasks to atmospheric conditions until residue in the flasks is reacted.
 In this case, puncture and dispose of in a sanitary landfill or other approved site, or by other procedures approved by state and local authorities.

-If properly exposed, the residual dust remaining after a fumigation with this product will be a grayish white powder.
+If properly exposed, the residual dust remaining after fumigation with PHOS-TOXIN® will be a grayish-white powder.
 This will be a non-hazardous waste and contain only a small amount of unreacted aluminum phosphide.
-However, residual dust from incompletely exposed form of this product, (so called green dust) requires special care.
+However, residual dust from incompletely exposed PHOSTOXIN® (so called green dust) requires special care.